-Well this year is going to be massive, We have quite a lot planned for our little village during the run up with a magic at couple of restaurants on the Tuesday, and the Wash house has an acoustic set, Wednesday has a historical and Classical talk By BSO at the Church and the Thursday has the Marquee and a Play at CC (Friday too) plus the Green Friday and Beach house will now have something on for the Friday, Saturday and Sunday.
+Well this year is going to be massive, We have quite a lot planned for our little village during the run up with Monday at the Red Lion, Tuesday the Wash house has an acoustic set, Wednesday has a historical and Classical talk by BSO’s Jonathan James at the Church plus Smugglers has a band and the Thursday has the Marquee with live music and a Play at CC (Friday now sold out) plus the Green Friday and Beach house will now have something on for the Friday, Saturday and Sunday.

 This year we have commissioned a original full length musical production to commemorate the WW1 centenary.
 It will take you on a fully immersive journey back in time, and truly engage you with wonder and awe as you cry, laugh, and smile.
 It is of course optional to dress in period clothes, if you should happen to have something lying around!
 Book your tickets here

 There will be live music somewhere in the village on every evening of the Festival. this Means from the Monday night the village gets going with a band at the Red Lion, And from the Thursday, there is a Northern Soul Night, a Folky Skiffle Band, a Rockers paradise with Majesty-Queen Tribute, an Afternoon Ceilidh, Morris Dancers, Please buy a programme for full details, or see below for a taste of what you can enjoy.

 The Travelling Talesman is taking up residence at our beautiful Beach House for the weekend.
 He is a performer of myths legends and folktales with over 20 years professional experience touring the country and performing everywhere from festivals, fairs and fun days to pubs, restaurants, castles and even a river, knee deep!

 “Storytelling is where it all began” he says, “it is the source for all modern forms of entertainment, the tap root of theatre, the essence of TV, the mother of literature, poetry and song.”
 Join him for a bardic bevy.